 Let’s summarize:

-Whenever you’re unsure, take a second to double-check your sentence.
-Over time, the difference will become second nature.
+If you’re ever unsure, take a moment to check your sentence.
+With practice, telling the difference will become second nature.